oksenGit/robust-fleet/README.md

 - create database named `robust-fleet`
 - run `php artisan migrate`
-- import each table individually if you want the test data (disabling forgein key check will make your life easier)
+- import each table individually if you want the test data (disabling foreign key check will make your life easier)

 ### Running the server